sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 Toriel glanced toward him, noticed him fidgeting slightly, keeping his hands clasped together.
 Did her Sans do that too?
 She couldn't remember.
 "Have... things been tough?"

 "heh. you could say that. it's been better since i ended up with the kids, but..."
-Sans sighed. "i do kinda miss the way things were, the old routine. not being in the underground, i mean. just how... domestic everything was in our lives."
+Sans sighed. "i do kinda miss the way things were, the old routine. not being in the underground, i mean. just how... domestic, how routine everything was in our lives."
 He looked up towards her. "...i missed hearing your voice, tori."

 Toriel's knitting slowed, then stopped entirely.
 What had he been through?
 She noticed Alphys still watching him, even as the new children beckoned Frisk away to show them a strange device they had procured.